Login

 O.S.
 Benchmark St Michael's Church, Stone

-This O.S.
-Benchmark is to be found on St Michael's Church at Stone.
+Is this a O.S.
+Benchmark? it's to be found on St Michael's Church at Stone.
 These bench marks are a common find around churches.

 Possible Stonemason's gravestone